Appeal to replace photos of veteran’s naval career stolen in burglary

 Now, the British Nuclear Test Veterans Association (BNTVA) is asking veterans that were on those ships if they have any spare photos of the ships Mr Woollands served on, or if they could make copies for him, to try and replace those which were stolen.

-The secretary for the atomic veteran’s charity’s Eric Barton said: “We’d like to give him back some of his fond memories.”
+A trustee for the atomic veteran’s charity’s Eric Barton said: “We’d like to give him back some of his fond memories.”

 Mr Woollands, who is also a poppy seller, said he could not understand what someone would want with his personal photos of himself and ships he served on.